All Collections

 Let’s use this time to dig deeper into the details around the infrastructure.
 It is recommended that most server details come from your source of record/CMDB.
 There potentially could be hundreds or thousands of servers, and collecting this information at an individual server level via survey could be extremely time-consuming and is therefore not recommended.

-Server Hosting - This field is used to capture how this server is hosted.
+This field is used to capture how this server is hosted.
 Some servers are physical, while others might be virtual.
-The default options are; Physical, VM, Container.
 This is useful because you can segment your infrastructure landscape between virtual and physical servers and compare it to things like cost, risk, or utilization.
+Our focus in ITLM is on the physical infrastructure so this field should be captured as physical.
+The Application Hosting use case goes into more depth on the other field options but is used with other component types.

-Server Type - This field is used to capture what type of server this component is.
+This field is used to capture what type of server this component is.
 The default options are; Application Server, API Server, Database Server, Mail Server, File Server, Web Server, FTP Server, Proxy Server.
 It is often useful to categorize costs or incidents per server type.

-Network Zone - This field is used to capture and understand where the server is located.
+This field is used to capture and understand where the server is located.
 The field by default has three options; Internal, Public, DMZ.
 This can be useful when mapping incidents or security policy compliance.

 Hardware Details